Columbia-Neuropythonistas/IntroPythonForNeuroscientists2024/Week01/README.md

         3. Select the appropriate miniconda download link ending in `.pkg`
     - Linux: The first option under linux should be appropriate for your computers.
 - Install the downloaded miniconda
-- Windows users: you will now use 'Anaconda Prompt (Miniconda3)' as your terminal from here on out.
+- Windows users: You should now have 'Anaconda Prompt (Miniconda3)' set up.
 Check that it installed properly by searching for it in your start menu and opening it.
+We will not be using this terminal heavily during class, but it is essential that you have it installed.
 - Check that the install worked by closing terminal if it is open, reopening it, and typing `conda --version`.
 The output should say conda and a version number, e.g. `conda 4.12.0`.
-Submit a screenshot of this to the courseworks assignment.
+#### DELIVERABLE 1: Submit a screenshot of this to the courseworks assignment.

 ## Install VSCode